 -

-End Breed-Restrictive Insurance Practices in ArkansasThere is a wide range of dogs falling within the category of “risk” breeds according to some insurance companies including Boxers, Giant Schnauzers, German Shepherds, Chows, Great Danes, Alaskan Malamutes, American Staffordshire Terriers, Akitas, Cane Corsos, American Bulldogs, Belgian Malinois, Keeshonds, Rhodesian Ridgebacks, Ovtcharkas, Siberian Huskies, Dobermans, Pit Bulls, Dalmatians, Rottweilers, Australian Cattle dogs and more.
+End Breed-Restrictive Insurance Practices in WashingtonThere is a wide range of dogs falling within the category of “risk” breeds according to some insurance companies including Boxers, Giant Schnauzers, German Shepherds, Chows, Great Danes, Alaskan Malamutes, American Staffordshire Terriers, Akitas, Cane Corsos, American Bulldogs, Belgian Malinois, Keeshonds, Rhodesian Ridgebacks, Ovtcharkas, Siberian Huskies, Dobermans, Pit Bulls, Dalmatians, Rottweilers, Australian Cattle dogs and more.
 The National Association of Insurance Commissioners [NAIC] should protect pet-owning consumers.
 Insurance companies should focus on the behavior of the dog.
 Dogs with aggressive behavior should not be protected by any moratorium.
 This is important because dogs are viewed by the vast majority of Americans as part of the family, and the ability for people to keep families together should be protected.
 Breed-restrictive insurance practices can force responsible pet owners to give up their pets and increase the number of pets in shelters.
 The likelihood a dog will bite is based on many factors such as socialization of the dog, obedience training, supervision provided by the owner, and how the victim interacts with the dog.
 It has not been proven by scientific evidence that aggressive behavior is present in any particular breed of dog.
-Insurance companies that want to reduce risk should focus solely on behavior of the dog and the behavior of the owner.184 de 200 Firmas
+Insurance companies that want to reduce risk should focus solely on behavior of the dog and the behavior of the owner.467 de 500 Firmas

 -

-End Breed-Restrictive Insurance Practices in LouisianaThere is a wide range of dogs falling within the category of “risk” breeds according to some insurance companies including Boxers, Giant Schnauzers, German Shepherds, Chows, Great Danes, Alaskan Malamutes, American Staffordshire Terriers, Akitas, Cane Corsos, American Bulldogs, Belgian Malinois, Keeshonds, Rhodesian Ridgebacks, Ovtcharkas, Siberian Huskies, Dobermans, Pit Bulls, Dalmatians, Rottweilers, Australian Cattle dogs and more.
+End Breed-Restrictive Insurance Practices in MarylandThere is a wide range of dogs falling within the category of “risk” breeds according to some insurance companies including Boxers, Giant Schnauzers, German Shepherds, Chows, Great Danes, Alaskan Malamutes, American Staffordshire Terriers, Akitas, Cane Corsos, American Bulldogs, Belgian Malinois, Keeshonds, Rhodesian Ridgebacks, Ovtcharkas, Siberian Huskies, Dobermans, Pit Bulls, Dalmatians, Rottweilers, Australian Cattle dogs and more.
 The National Association of Insurance Commissioners [NAIC] should protect pet-owning consumers.
 Insurance companies should focus on the behavior of the dog.
 Dogs with aggressive behavior should not be protected by any moratorium.
 This is important because dogs are viewed by the vast majority of Americans as part of the family, and the ability for people to keep families together should be protected.
 Breed-restrictive insurance practices can force responsible pet owners to give up their pets and increase the number of pets in shelters.
 The likelihood a dog will bite is based on many factors such as socialization of the dog, obedience training, supervision provided by the owner, and how the victim interacts with the dog.
 It has not been proven by scientific evidence that aggressive behavior is present in any particular breed of dog.
-Insurance companies that want to reduce risk should focus solely on behavior of the dog and the behavior of the owner.199 de 200 Firmas
+Insurance companies that want to reduce risk should focus solely on behavior of the dog and the behavior of the owner.343 de 400 Firmas

 -